 Foundations of Systematic Theology along with Foundations of Spiritual Formation I and II offer an online group-learning model.
 In these courses, you will be part of a cohort of students and will be guided by an online instructor who will monitor your work, engage in conversation with you, and issue a final grade.
-These courses are offered in an eight-week semester format (semester schedules are given in our academic catalog available on our website at cugn.org).
+These courses are offered in an eight-week semester format (see Academic Calendar) Enrollment Deadlines in this catalog).
 In them you will listen to seminary-level lectures, read from assigned textbooks, participate in contemplative exercises, keep a journal or online blog, and engage with other students in discussion forums.